tejasgondaliya5/tejasgondaliya5/README.md

 <h2 align="left">Hi 👋!
-My name is Tejas Gondaliya and I'm a Software Developer, from Quantumbot Pvt.
-Ltd.</h2>
+My name is Tejas Gondaliya and I'm a Software Developer, from Swan Softweb Solution.</h2>

 ###